iMissile/Self.Writing/Analysts/New_Windows.md

 Go to Apps, then scroll down to find that app in the list of installed Apps and applications and form there, you can uninstall it ...

 ## Tools
+- [SmoothCSV](https://smoothcsv.com/) is a powerful and intuitive tool for editing CSV files.
+CSV editor
 - [7 best tabbed command line tools for Windows 10](https://windowsreport.com/tabbed-command-line-windows-10/)
 	- Console2
 	- PowerCmd